 Discussion

-Phenotypic similarity among couples is a well-establish phenomena in the field of epidemiology, most notably among behavioural, cognitive, anthropometric, and cultural/religious traits.
+Phenotypic similarity among couples is a well-established phenomena in the field of epidemiology, most notably among behavioural, cognitive, anthropometric, and cultural/religious traits.
 Such similarity is predominantly driven by two main factors.
-First, people tend to choose “mates” with those that are similar to themselves, known as assortative mating.
+First, people tend to choose “mates” that are similar to themselves, known as AM.
 Secondly, and less well-studied, couples may influence each other overtime which induces further phenotypic similarity.
-However, phenotypic correlations may be subject to confounding and therefore not representative of true causal relationships, but rather indirect due to being correlates of traits under direct mate-choice.
+However, phenotypic correlations may be subject to confounding and are therefore not representative of true causal relationships.